lmfit/uncertainties/doc/_build/html/_sources/tech_guide.txt

 meaningful approximations as long as the functions involved have precise linear expansions in the region where the probability distribution of their variables is the largest.
-It is therefore important that uncertainties be small.
-Mathematically, this means that the linear term of functions around the nominal values of their variables should be much larger than the remaining higher-order terms (over the region of significant probability).
+It is therefore important that uncertainties be "small".
+Mathematically, this means that the linear term of functions around the nominal values of their variables should be much larger than the remaining higher-order terms over the region of significant probability.

-For instance, sin(0+/-0.01) yields a meaningful standard deviation since it is quite linear over 0+/-0.01.
-However, cos(0+/-0.01), which is parabolic around 0, yields an approximate standard deviation of 0, which might not be precise enough for all applications.
+For instance, ``sin(0+/-0.01)`` yields a meaningful standard deviation since it is quite linear over 0±0.01.
+However, ``cos(0+/-0.01)``, yields an approximate standard deviation of 0 (because the cosine is not well approximated by a line around 0), which might not be precise enough for all applications.

 Comparison operators